 The children of the area, until recently, had nearly no hope of having things any better than their parents.
 The nearest school was miles (and hours) away via treacherous mountain roads.
 So what happens to kids in this situation?
 They.
 Don’t.
 Attend.
 School.
 Without education, there is no hope.

 Later her brother-in-law, Javier, joined Ines in her mission.
-Javier, another extraordinarily generous soul and self-proclaimed farmer at heart, is also the co-owner, with his wife Elsa, of the business that makes Fair Indigo’s women’s organic knits and The Joobles organic baby line.
+Javier, another extraordinarily generous soul and self-proclaimed farmer at heart, is also the co-owner, with his wife Elsa, of the business that makes Fair Indigo’s women’s organic knits and The Joobles organic stuffed animals.

 Javier was moved to action when he observed the children had a hard time staying awake in the classroom, he surmised because their breakfast consisted of a tea of water and orange peel.
 Here is Javier (with our magnificently helpful friend and translator Sergio) explaining how and why he started providing breakfast for the children of the school.